-People can verify the legitimacy and nature of the research they are being asked to participate in by asking for the survey’s registration code or calling a toll-free number (1-800-554-9996) for information on the research project.
+People can verify the legitimacy and nature of the research they are being asked to participate in by asking for the survey’s registration code.
 MRIA member research firms will provide this information upon request, along with contact information for the research director who is conducting the study.

 MRIA has been working closely with the CRTC, on behalf of members, to ensure that robust communications are implemented to thoroughly inform Canadians about the types of calls, including those from survey research firms, that are exempted from the National Do Not Call List (DNCL) launched as the first ever in Canada, on September 30 2008; about how the process of registering phone numbers will work; and to make it clear that phones won’t suddenly go silent the day after they register.

 The CRTC’s printed materials on the DNCL make it clear that survey and opinion research is not telemarketing, and that opinion research calls are exempt from the DNCL rules.